pagkly/Zed/Investopedia4/Operating Income Definition.md

 ### Key Takeaways

 -   Operating income reports the amount of profit realized from a business's ongoing operations.
--   Operating income takes a company's gross income, which is equivalent to total revenue minus cost of goods sold (COGS), and subtracts all operating expenses.
+-   Operating income takes a company's [[Gross Income|gross income]], which is equivalent to total revenue minus cost of goods sold (COGS), and subtracts all operating expenses.
 -   Analyzing operating income is helpful to investors because it doesn't include taxes and other one-off items that may skew a company's profit in a given year.

 ## Understanding Operating Income

-Operating income is a measurement that shows how much of a company's revenue will eventually become profits.
-Operating income is similar to a company's [earnings before interest and taxes (EBIT)](https://www.investopedia.com/terms/e/ebit.asp); it is also referred to as the operating profit or recurring profit.
+Operating income is a measurement that shows how much of a company's revenue [[Will|will]] eventually become profits.
+Operating income is similar to a company's [earnings before interest and taxes (EBIT)](https://www.investopedia.com/terms/e/ebit.asp); it is also referred to as the [[Operating Profit|operating profit]] or recurring profit.
 The one big difference between [[operating income and EBIT]](https://www.investopedia.com/ask/answers/012015/what-difference-between-ebit-and-operating-income.asp) is that EBIT includes any [[non-operating income]](https://www.investopedia.com/terms/n/non-operating-income.asp) the company generates.

 Analyzing operating income is helpful to investors because it doesn't include taxes and other one-off items that might skew profit or net income.
 A company that's generating an increasing amount of operating income is seen as favorable because it means that the company's management is generating more revenue while controlling expenses, production costs, and overhead.